Attract Hummingbirds to Your Small Garden

 Plant More Native Plants for Hummingbirds

 What you plant in containers can make all the difference.
-“A container garden is a wonderful way to provide more habitat for hummingbirds, particularly if you use native plants,” says John Rowden, senior director for bird-friendly communities at the National Audubon Society.
+“A container garden is a wonderful way to provide more habitat for hummingbirds, particularly if you use native plants,” says John Rowden, the former senior director for bird-friendly communities at the National Audubon Society.

 Consider adding penstemon, for starters.
 And don’t overlook several varieties of native columbine found across the U.S., along with cardinal flower.
 “The amazing thing about these plants is they’ve developed tubular blooms over time,” says John.
 “Hummingbirds adapted to sticking their bills into those blooms for nectar, which aids in pollination.
 It’s a mutually beneficial relationship.”